Saxboyy/SkrrBoy/README.md

   <a href="https://open.spotify.com/playlist/6K9i7aJo75eSoHJ0Trpnwm?si=d692a3ed75fa4983">A Space travel without ship  🌌 (Playlist)</a> •
 </p>

-“Can you remember who you were before the world told you who you should be?” – Charles Bukowski
+“Can you remember who you were before the world told you who you should be?” – Charles Bukowskiz

 ## $kills